Activity: Extending Steph Hughes’ campaign

-The posters must use illustration and reflect an understanding of contemporary poster design.
+The process: The posters must use illustration and reflect an understanding of contemporary poster design.
 You will need to decide on a common visual identity/theme for the four posters.

 You can draft all plans in your art/design journals and create a template.
 This should provide consistency in the visual theme of the poster series, since it will determine where the illustrations go, where the text is placed and how these elements are combined.